Getting "Traction" for Your Books — Interviewing Justin Mares

 First, who are the people who are most likely to enjoy or resonate with your book, and where are they hanging out?
 Then, how are these people finding out about new fiction books today?
 What are the bestselling indie authors in your genre and how did they do their early-stage marketing?

 I would look at all these things and see what you can replicate and what you can’t.

 I think that one thing that is really powerful in driving book discoverability today is still word-of-mouth.
 Would you agree with that?

 Oh definitely, I’ve got 150 books on my reading list that have been recommended to me…

 So as an author, what can you do to help encourage or kickstart word-of-mouth?

 The biggest one is to write literally the best book that you could ever think of writing.
-One reason why I think Traction has done really well is because if you are someone who is working on a startup, I can legitimately recommend that book to you —even if I wasn’t one of the authors.
+One reason why I think Traction has done really well is that if you are someone who is working on a startup, I can legitimately recommend that book to you —even if I wasn’t one of the authors.